wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/rules.rst

     Description: 'Rule to match IPs'
     ...

-Since Wazuh v3.3.0 it is possible to include any decoded field (static or dynamic) to the description message.
+.. note:: Since Wazuh v3.3.0 it is possible to include any decoded field (static or dynamic) to the description message.

 list
 ^^^^